magician-project/magician-project/framework.md

 - `Controller`: comprises all low-level control utilities to interact with the robot;
 - `HardwareInterface`: hardware abstraction layer;
 - `Human`: deals with the acquisition of the human pose and the consequent motion forecasting;
-- `ProcessAnalysis`, `ProcessOptimisation`, `ToolOptimisation`: contains, at different levels, all offline algorithms entitled to analyse the robot-provided data from the production floor in order to analyse and optimise the robot parameters, as well as to improve generalisation capabilities of the provided solution.
+- `OfflineOptimisation`: contains all offline algorithms entitled to analyse the robot-provided data from the production floor in order to analyse and optimise the robot parameters, as well as to improve generalisation capabilities of the provided solution.

-Within each module we expect that multiple nodes are running.
+Within each module, we expect multiple nodes (components) to exists and run.
-It also true that a single component might implement features of multiple modules; an example is XBot2, that will most probably expose the `Controller` interfaces with a strict connection to the `HardwareInterface`.
+It also true that a single component might implement features of multiple modules; an example is XBot2, that will most probably expose the `Controller` interfaces with a tight connection to the `HardwareInterface`.

 From a high level perspective, this is the main interaction between the modules: